thejimster82/Week7CodePath/README.txt

     - Fixed in version: 4.2.13
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
-  1. Find a youtube video and copy the url up to the v=
-  2. After the v=, insert a javascript message, i.e. <script>alert("hi")</script>
-  3. Copy this new URL and press into insert/edit link button
-  4. Press Add Link

     - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID